zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 12
-For transform given interfaces to list of ip addresses you can use `compose` and following example.
+For transform given interfaces to list of ip addresses, you can use `compose` and following example.

 ```yaml
 ---